jingyulei/rapid/README.md

-# RAPID: Recognition of Any-Possible DrIver Distraction via Multi-view Pose Generation Models
+# RAPID: Recognition of Any-Possible DrIver Distraction via Multi-view Pose Generation Models 🚗

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4eb99116-44dc-4c2c-89af-38660736708e" width="600"/>
 </p>

-## Contributions
+## 🧠Contributions
-✨Traditional DMS solutions rely on post-processing procedure to improve detection ability.
+-✨Traditional DMS solutions rely on post-processing procedure to improve detection ability.
 However, RAPID possesses a greater ability to judge with an end-to-end and frame-level prediction.
-✨We utilize DDPM to generate possible future driver poses and determine whether the driver is distracted by clustering, which enables recognition of undefined actions.
+-✨We utilize DDPM to generate possible future driver poses and determine whether the driver is distracted by clustering, which enables recognition of undefined actions.
-✨In order to be put into practice, privacy protection is a problem to be solved.
+-✨In order to be put into practice, privacy protection is a problem to be solved.
 Based on human pose keypoints, RAPID could not only protect drivers' privacy but also support rapid inference.

 ## Our dataset: sktDD 📱 🤳 💬 🍔 ☕
 During the experiment, in order to recognize any driver distraction behavior that is not predefined, we design a variety of normal and abnormal driving behaviors.
 The normal driving behaviors include not only mechanical operations with both hands on the steering wheel but also permissible non-distracting actions such as adjusting glasses and changing posture.
 As for abnormal driving, we design at least ten different behaviors, as shown in the following table.